Akela-Plugins/Akela/docs/_plugins/SpaceCadet.md

 static Akela::SpaceCadetShift spaceCadetShift;
 ```

-There are two properties one can configure: the default behaviour, and the paren
-keys.
-See the constructors [below](#plugin-methods) to see how to set these
-properties.

-The first property, `defaultMode` controls whether the new behaviour is on or
-off when the keyboard starts.
-It defaults to *on*, but if set to *off*, it can
-later be enabled with the `on()` method.
-The keymap does not need to be updated
-at all, the plugin overrides the normal `Shift` keys when the functionality is
-enabled.

-The other option is the keys to use for the parens.
-The plugin defaults to `9`
+There is only one property one can configure: the keys to use for the parens.
-and `0`, which, when shifted, mean the opening and closing parens in US QWERTY,
+The plugin defaults to `9` and `0`, which, when shifted, mean the opening and
-and a lot of other layouts.
-If one uses an OS-side layout where the parens are
+closing parens in US QWERTY, and a lot of other layouts.
+If one uses an OS-side
-on different keys, the `left` and `right` options are the ones to change.
+layout where the parens are on different keys, the `left` and `right` options
+are the ones to change.

 ## Plugin methods